uchicago-cs/cmsc23320/website/grading.rst

 The final exam will be composed of 30 questions, graded on a SNU scale:

-- To earn a +1 grade level-up, you must earn at least 10 S scores.
+- To earn a +1 grade level-up, you must earn at least 15 S scores.
-- To earn a +2 grade level-up, you must earn at least 22 S scores.
+- To earn a +2 grade level-up, you must earn at least 21 S scores.
-- To earn a +3 grade level-up, you must earn at least 28 S scores.
+- To earn a +3 grade level-up, you must earn at least 27 S scores.

-**NOTE**: The number of questions on the exam and the above thresholds are subject to change (but we will share a final set of thresholds before the exam).
+The exam will be divided into three sections:

+- **"Trust but Verify"** [10 questions].
+The intent of these questions is to verify that you actually worked on the course projects.
+They should be trivial or almost trivial to answer for any student who has completed the projects.
+- **Networks Concepts** [14 questions].
+These questions will test basic mastery of network concepts, and will be similar to questions found in the homework assignments.
+- **Challenge Questions** [6 questions].
+These questions will require a solid and deep understanding of network concepts, including how different concepts relate to each other.

+Of all the topics covered throughout the quarter, some of the topics will be guaranteed to *not* appear in the Networks Concepts section, but *may* appear in the Challenge Questions section.
+The exact list of topics will be announced roughly a week before the exam.

+While there are many paths to reach each score threshold, we expect the most common paths to be the following

+- *+1 grade level up*: Students who have worked on the projects and have an adequate understanding of the concepts covered in class.
+For example, you could reach this level by answering 8 of the 10 Trust but Verify questions, 7 of the 14 Networks Concepts questions, and none of the Challenge Questions.
+Alternatively, if you only did an adequate job on the projects (and possibly skipped some parts of them), but have a more solid understanding of network concepts, you could also reach this level by answering 4 of the 10 Trust but Verify questions, 11 of the 14 Networks Concepts questions, and none of the Challenge Questions.
+- *+2 grade level up*: Students who have worked on the projects and have a solid understanding of most (but not necessarily all) of the concepts covered in the class.
+For example, you could reach this level by answering 9 of the 10 Trust but Verify Questions, 12 of the 14 Networks Concepts questions, and none of the Challenge Questions.
+- *+3 grade level up*: Students who have worked on the projects, and have a thorough understanding of practically all the concepts covered in the class.
+To reach this level, you must correctly answer nearly all the questions in each section, with a bit of flexibility to get up to three questions wrong in the entire exam.

 Pass/Fail Grading
 ~~~~~~~~~~~~~~~~~